quantnoesis/Credit-Card-Fraud-Detection/README.md

 - **Source:** [Kaggle—mlg-ulb/creditcardfraud](https://www.kaggle.com/mlg-ulb/creditcardfraud)
 - **Size:** 284,807 rows, 31 columns
 - **Key columns:**
-  - `Time`—seconds elapsed since the first transaction in the dataset
+  - `Time`seconds elapsed since the first transaction in the dataset
-  - `Amount`—transaction amount
+  - `Amount`transaction amount
-  - `V1`–`V28`—anonymized features (result of a PCA transformation, original details withheld for confidentiality)
+  - `V1`–`V28`anonymized features (result of a PCA transformation, original details withheld for confidentiality)
   - `Class`—target label (0 = normal, 1 = fraud)
 - **Note:** The raw CSV is not included in this repo due to size and licensing.
 Download it directly from the Kaggle link above and place it in the project root as `creditcard.csv`.